tomitheninja/university/num_algos/count.md

-# Count how many items in the vector has a property
+# Count how many items in the vector have a searched property

-Image that we want to build a house and we have a lot of bricks, but some are too small to be used for the task.
+Imagine that we want to build a house and we have a lot of bricks, but some are too small to be used for the task.

 let's count how many good bricks we have.
-Let's say a brick is good its size is > 5
+Let's say a brick is good if its size is > 5

 ```diff
 - you don't want to count all the bricks without any condition